JamieKaczor/readMeGenerator/README.md

   - [Questions](#questions)

   ### Description
-  It's a readme.md generator
+  You can quickly and easily create a README file by using a command-line application to generate one.

   ### Installation
   npm i

   ### Usage
-  used to create a readme.md for future projects
+  Creates a boilerplate readme file for future projects.

   ### Contributing
-  everyone
+  Myself, Class Instructor, TA

   ### Tests
   Yes/Passed